Groups of order $p^3$ are mixed Tate: More on mixed Tate motives of a classifying space

-In \cite{dug}, Dugger and Isaksen have shown that one can compute, via a spectral sequence, the motivic homology of $X\otimes M$ from the motivic homology of $M$ and $X$, for any motive $X$ and any mixed Tate motive $M$.
+We need to show $U=0$ if and only if $W=0$.
+If $W=0$, then it is immediate that $U=0$.
+Conversely, suppose $U=0$.
+In this case, In \cite[Proposition 7.10]{dug}, Dugger and Isaksen have shown that one can compute, via a spectral sequence, the motivic homology of $X\otimes M$ from the motivic homology of $M$ and $X$, for any motive $X$ and any mixed Tate motive $M$.
 A related result \cite[Theorem 7.2]{to} says that if for any $Z$ a smooth, projective scheme, then $W$ is mixed Tate.
 We will use both these results in our argument below.

+The plan is the following: it is enough to show that for $Z$ a smooth, projective scheme.
+Taking into account that $C(W)\cong 0$, we will need to show that the motivic homology groups of any product $W\otimes M(Z)$ are trivial.